csprasad/DevLint/README.md

+# DevLint 🚀
+DevLint is a lightweight, native macOS application designed to help developers format, lint, and correct Swift syntax effortlessly.
+The project is currently in development, aiming to provide a minimal yet efficient tool for Swift developers who want a clean, readable, and well-structured codebase.

 > [!IMPORTANT]
-> **This project is currently in active development!**
->
 > I'm actively working on new features and improvements.
-> Expect changes and possible bugs.
 > Please try it out and report any issues!
 >
 > Contributions are welcome!
 Feel free to submit PRs or open issues.

-# DevLint 🚀
-DevLint is a lightweight, native macOS application designed to help developers format, lint, and correct Swift syntax effortlessly.
-The project is currently in development, aiming to provide a minimal yet efficient tool for Swift developers who want a clean, readable, and well-structured codebase.

 ## Preview
 ![Custom Toolbar Demo](screenshot/App_screen.png)